ibexa/documentation-user/docs/content_management/block_reference.md

 ### Scheduler tab

-In the block configuration on the **Scheduler** tab, you can set a date for the block to be revealed and hidden.
+In the block configuration on the **Scheduler** tab, you can set a date for the block to be revealed or hidden.

 ## Banner block